Non-Albino Et Al

 “No one.
 Just one of my roommates.”

-“Why don’t you just call them,“it?” some people would ask me, to which I would reply, “because they’re not a hairy monster from the Adams Family.
+“Why don’t you just call them “it?” some people would ask me, to which I would reply, “because they’re not a hairy monster from the Adams Family.
 Would you want to be referred to as “it?
-They are human beings.”
-But alas, some of my friends and family just couldn’t grasp the concept and continued to use the wrong pronouns or used “they, them, and their” but completely incorrectly, as if they had suddenly metamorphosed into backwater Appalachian rednecks, - “So, your roommate, Frank…”, (long pause with confused look on their face) “Umm…them are, like, a woman but really a dude?”, or, “So, what is,” (longer pause), “them’s job…they’s job?”
+They are human beings, dumbass.”
+But alas, some of my friends and family just couldn’t grasp the concept and continued to use the wrong pronouns or used “they, them, and their” but completely incorrectly, as if they had suddenly metamorphosed into backwater Appalachian rednecks, - “So, your roommate, Frank…”, (long pause with a confused look on their face) “Umm… them are, like, a woman but really a dude?”, or, “So, what is,” (longer pause), “them’s job… they’s job?”
 I would squint my eyes in a confounded smirk and just reply “really?”
 Why it proved so difficult to use these pronouns correctly baffled me.

 I gave a pass to my ten-year-old and eight-year-old niece and nephew, respectively, when it came to making mistakes while talking about my non-binary roommates.
 After hearing my explanation of what non-binary meant, they subsequently asked me a few more times, “Auntie Aimee, tell us again about your non-albino roommates again!”
 Kids say the darnedest things.

-Cody was the most unsuspecting with regard to their identity and sexual orientation.
-They stood around six feet seven inches with a shaved head, full sleeves of tattoos, a thick beard, and did construction for a living, an epitome of what most binary people would classify as masculine or a man’s man.
+Cody was the most unsuspecting regarding their identity and sexual orientation.
+They stood around six feet seven inches with a shaved head, full sleeves of tattoos, a thick beard, and did construction for a living - an epitome of what most binary people would classify as masculine or a man’s man.
 But Cody was a gentle giant, overly sensitive and emotional, tearing up on a regular basis lamenting their fucked up, abusive childhood or problems with their lesbian partner, Melissa.
 They (Cody) slept with women and although had yet to sleep with a man, spoke regularly about their fantasy to suck Chris Hemsworth’s dick.

 One of the reasons I enjoyed living at that house with those people in particular was that we were all very sexually open and talked about sex almost non-stop, very unfiltered and crassly, usually at the kitchen table over morning cups of coffee or tea.
 Even if the conversation started on a topic as banal as something like vitamin supplements, it eventually would make a sharp turn to anal plugs, anal sex, or double penetration.
 We talked about the ass a lot for some reason.